Last Updated on: 7th September 2024, 05:28 am

 As you stand in Rossio Square and you look toward the hill where Castelo de Sao Jorge is, you may notice a beautiful ruin of a church without roof that stands out from the ocean of orange roofs.
 That’s what’s left of Carmo Convent, a Gothic style monastery from the 14th century.

-Any 4-day Lisbon itinerary should include Carmo Convent.
+Any 4-day Lisbon itinerary should include this impressive relic of the past.
 This ruined church sits on a hill, right in the center of the city, close to so many other landmarks and attractions, that you won’t need to go out of your way to visit it.
 Besides, visiting the convent won’t take more than 30 minutes.

 carmo convent ruins lisbon